-This is an issue that we face on a daily basis with our online publisher partners who rely on the revenues of their ads.
-The fact is that most ads these days are being subconsciously blocked out due to the sheer volume and abundance of them
+We commonly see this when publishers rely on the revenues of their ads.
+Most ads these days are subconsciously blocked out due to the abundance of them.

 So how can we make them stand out?

-We here at PubGenius have found out that testing new ad placements and sizes for different screen formats is the best way to fight this.
+Here at PubGenius test new ad placements and sizes for different screen formats is the best way to fight this.
 For each different site, the best ad formats will be slightly different.

 Finding the balance

-There are many ways to place ads on a site, and overcoming ad blindness is a crucial way to increasing ad revenue.
-Depending on your page, our ad-ops team here at PubGenius will provide suggestions to the type of placement, location, size, and even widgets to best integrate and blend our ad units into your page.
+Overcoming ad blindness is a crucial way to increasing ad revenue.
+Depending on your page, we can provide suggestions to the type of placement, location, size, and widgets to best blend ad units to your page.
 The ultimate goal is to increase your ad viewability while also increasing the user experience.
 This will result in an increase in overall CPM’s as well as overall site health.

 The graph below shows the before and after of our initial testing results with one of our publishers.
-As you can see, after our AdOps team balanced the factors of placement, location, and size, we were able to dramatically increase the resulting CPM’s of each of the ad units for the publisher.
+After balancing the factors of placement, location, and size, you will see an increase in CPMs.

 How do I translate this to my own site